-After returning home, I watched a few innings of the World Series before going to bed at 10pm (which is about all the later I can seem to stay up these days).
+After returning home, I watched a few innings of a baseball game before going to bed at 10pm (which is about all the later I can seem to stay up these days).

-In almost every imagineable way, there was nothing extravagant about the night.
+In almost every imaginable way, there was nothing extravagant about the night.

 It seems to me there are three approaches I could have taken during the evening:

 1. I could entirely unappreciate the night, begrudgingly attend the school event, and complain about the whole thing.